SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 share the content from within the app.
 Since these activities are meant to use a third party app to authenticate with ADN and complete the post there is no view controller.
-It makes sense to warn they user they are about to leave the app though, so a view controller which can preview the message and allow the user to cancel if the choose instead if jumping to another app could be added later.
+It makes sense to warn they user they are about to leave the app though, so a view controller which can preview the message and allow the user to cancel if they choose instead if jumping to another app could be added later.

 ## Contributions